lfunderburk/NetworkNAPALM/README.md

 ### How to Run
 Make sure to be connected to the Cybera VPN

+#### Q1)

+In this challenge we wrote a python script `parsing_ports.py` that takes as input: the IP address, user name and password associated to the port.

+    usage: parsing_ports.py [-h] [-v] host_name username password

+    positional arguments:
+      host_name      Provide IP address or host name of switch username       Provide username of switch
+      password       Provide password of switch

+    optional arguments:
+      -h, --help     show this help message and exit -v, --verbose  Run the program in verbose mode.

+The python script will return: a list of ports associated with the switch, along with information on the switch such as the vendor and model.

 #### Q2)
 Make sure to activate the environment